RitaGlushkova/github-user-languages/README.md

 ## Other notes

-Repository has other branches where other solutions presented
+Repository has other branches where other solutions are presented
 - Fetch api via axios in React and find out favourite language by counting sum of bites.
 I think this solution gives less accurate result based on my own experience and according to other people's feedback.
 *Branch name: 'count-by-sumOfBites'*
 - Create a separate server directory and call api using express, then pass endpoint to client directory using axios.
 This is more of an experiment.
 I wanted to learn how to do it.